nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   <a id="xroad-securityserver-observer" class="anchor"></a>**Security Server Observer** (`xroad-securityserver-observer`) can view the status of the security server without having access rights to edit the configuration.
 This role can be used to offer users read-only access to the security server admin user interface.

+One user can have multiple roles and multiple users can be in the same role.
+Each role has a corresponding system group, created upon the installation of the system.

 Henceforth each applicable section of the guide indicates, which user role is required to perform a particular action.
 For example: